 Key Takeaways

-Depression affects 280 million people worldwide, causing emotional, physical, and cognitive challenges.
+Depression affects millions of people, especially women, and presents emotional, physical, and cognitive challenges.

 Table of Contents